WikiLeaks' Julian Assange arrested at Ecuador embassy in London

 Assange's arrest came a day after WikiLeaks accused the Ecuador's government of an "extensive spying operation" against him.
 WikiLeaks claims that meetings with lawyers and a doctor inside the embassy over the past year were secretly filmed.

-In Quito, Ecuador's government accused supporters of WikiLeaks and two Russian hackers of attempting to destabilize their country as its standoff with Assange intensified in recent weeks.
+In Quito on Thursday, Ecuador's government denounced what they called attempts by supporters of WikiLeaks and two Russian hackers to destabilize their country as its standoff with Assange intensified in recent weeks.

-Ecuador Interior Minister Maria Paula Romo said a close collaborator of WikiLeaks had travelled with former Foreign Minister Ricardo Patino this year to several countries, including Peru, Spain and Venezuela, in an attempt to undermine the Ecuadorian government.
-She did not identify the person but said their name, as well as two Russian hackers working in Ecuador, would be turned over to judicial authorities.
+Ecuador Interior Minister Maria Paula Romo said a close collaborator of WikiLeaks had travelled with former Foreign Minister Ricardo Patino this year to several countries -- including Peru, Spain and Venezuela -- in an attempt to undermine the Ecuadorian government.
+She did not identify the person but said their name and those of the two Russian hackers working in Ecuador would be turned over to judicial authorities.

-She also said Ecuador's embassy in Spain and other diplomatic missions abroad have received threats.
+She also said Ecuador's embassy in Spain and other diplomatic missions abroad have received threats related.

 British Foreign Secretary Jeremy Hunt thanked Moreno for breaking the impasse over the WikiLeaks founder, saying on Twitter that Assange "is no hero and no one is above the law."